Taking time for themselves is something that all moms need to do but practicing a self-care routine is essential to treating postpartum depression.

 Do your hair & makeup

-If you have a particular “problem area” that makes you self-conscious then take care of that so you can feel confident enough to face the world.
+If you have a particular problem area that makes you self-conscious then take care of that so you can feel confident enough to face the world.
+It might sound superficial or vain, but it’s amazing how much more confident you feel when you know that you look good.
+And keep in mind that the only person you’re trying to impress… is yourself.

 Give yourself a pep talk